Workers’ Compensation, Third-Party Claims, & Construction Accidents

 - A customer who may have injured you at work

-Contact a Dallas injury lawyer from Lenahan Law Firm if you were injured in a construction accident.
+Contact a Dallas workplace injury lawyer from Lenahan Law Firm if you were injured in a construction accident.
 In a free consultation, we can review your case and determine if you may be able to file a third party claim.
 Since third party claims can be valuable sources of additional damages, it is a very good idea to explore this potential source of recovery.